-Sewing Machine Fun is reader supported!
+Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 First, detach the presser foot on your sewing machine using the lever on the back of your presser foot holder.
 The foot should snap off.

 Next, learn from my mistakes.
 Make sure your needle isn’t going to hit the foot by doing a few test stitches with the handwheel.
-And don’t start sewing at max speed immediately.
+And, don’t start sewing at max speed immediately.
 I really don’t recommend going much above medium speed, to be honest.

-Knits, not so much.
-I can get both my sewing machines to sew knits pretty well with some special TLC, but no matter what I did with the foot, the cutter part of it just wouldn’t leave a clean edge where it cut.
-This was a bummer because sewing knits is one of the main reasons I trek to the library to use their serger.
+Knits, not so awesome.
+I can get sewing machines to sew knits pretty well with some special TLC, but no matter what I did with the foot, the cutter part of it just wouldn’t leave a clean edge where it cut.
+Especially jersey knits that roll at the edges.

 If given the choice, I’d still buy the Brother side cutter presser foot again.
 It’s shaved a ton of time off many of my sewing projects due to its convenience and neat features.
 I’m also a hoarder of all things sewing-related.
 (See all my sewing supplies named and pictured here!)

-As such, I also heartily recommend the Brother side cutter foot to you as well.
+As such, I also recommend the Brother side cutter foot to you as well.
 My three main takeaways, though, are: